IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-running-external-java-stored-procedures.md

 - The **SQL Results** view contains data if a result set is expected (in our example, a result set isn't expected so the **Result** tab isn't shown).

+After you run a stored procedure, an entry is added to the **QUERY HISTORY** view.
+The entry shows the schema, and the path if specified, of the procedure.

 <!--
 ## Specifying additional options